gabriel56355/MAL-Project/README.md

-# MAL-Project
+# Anime/Manga Generator
-MyAnimeList Project using the JikanPy module/API
+Anime/Manga Generator is using the JikanPy module/API to get its info

 *This project was started on* : July 31 2022